sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-04-cloudformation-parameters-basic.md

   </div>
 </div>

-The below is a progress way that you can use properties to build up your experience / validation when using properties
+Below I've listed the properties in a progressive way that shows how you can combine them to control your inputs

 <a name = "properties-type"></a>
-##### Type (only required property)
+##### Type ( required )

 The value must be a string (can be used for pretty much any basic input value.
 See [Parameter Types (basic)](#types) for what basic types are supported)